SaChiaChe/IRC-bot/README.md

 !bye
 ```

-and the chat will end
+and the chat will end.

 ## Built With